 In addition to developing dementia, people with this condition lose bladder control and walk in a slow, hesitant manner, as if their feet are stuck to the floor.
 A surgically implanted tube (shunt) that drains fluid from a cavity in the brain (the lateral ventricle) to the jugular vein or to the abdomen brings rapid improvement, provided treatment is started soon after the symptoms appear.

-- Q What is the rate of incidence for congenital hydrocephalus?
+- Q What are the different types of hydrocephalus?

 - Q Does hydrocephalus affect children differently than adults?